bentomhall/nih-system/homebrewery/world/player-options.md

 \page

 For example, you could determine the location of powerful undead in the area, the location of major sources of safe drinking water, and the location of any nearby towns.
-Nature spirits are capricious, and communing again before moving out of range of the initial communion (ie 3 miles outdoors or 300' in caverns, underground settings or settlements) results in at least one lie.
+Nature spirits are capricious, and communing again before moving out of range of the initial communion (ie 3 miles outdoors or 300 feet  in caverns, underground settings or settlements) results in at least one lie.

 **Other entity.** You mentally contact a demigod, the spirit of a long-dead sage, or some other mysterious entity from another plane.
 Contacting this extraplanar intelligence can strain or even break your mind.
 When you cast this incantation, make a DC 15 Intelligence saving throw.
 On a failure, you take 6d6 psychic damage and are insane until you finish a long rest.
 While insane, you can't take actions, can't understand what other creatures say, can't read, and speak only in gibberish.
 A greater restoration spell cast on you ends this effect.